ClimbsRocks/machineJS/README.md

 - `--devKaggle`: Does all the same things as `--dev`, but also runs `--kagglePredict` on the default dataset kaggleGiveCreditTest.csv
 - `--devEnsemble`: Assumes that we already have predictions made for us by the rest of the module and present in predictions/*.csv.
 Allows you to focus on assembling your ensemble without having to retrain the models each time :)

+### Validation Splits
+The `ensembler` module, which uses machine learning to aggregate together all the results of each trained algorithm, will always benefit from more information, and thus, more trained algorithms.
+To support this, we are using a consistent valdiation data split for a given test.csv dataset.
+This means you can change your training.csv data (new feature engineering, new ways of normalizing the data, etc.), but still use the predictions from previous training data sets.

+If you ever want to ask machineJS to create a new validation split for you, simply delete the `*validationData.npz` files from the data-formatterResults directory.